-Patient targeted classes are held in rented venues throughout Victoria and Courtenay.
+Patient targeted classes are held in rented venues throughout Victoria and the Comox Valley.
 As class dates are established and confirmed, so too are locations.
 This information is then emailed to those on the wait list, who can then register for one of the announced classes.
 Please do not contact any announced venues with respect to our classes.
 Direct all questions to our administrator.

 Many of our groups are presented during daytime hours and thus may conflict with work responsibilities.